rolivieri/fabric-state-manager-ts/README.md

     }
     ```

-2. From the `Init()` method in your chaincode component, invoke the `Initialize(...)` method.
-The invocation to the `Initialize()` method from your chaincode should pass an array of strings that contains the namespaces whose data should be deleted from the world state.
+1. From the `Init()` method in your chaincode component, invoke the `Initialize(...)` method.
+The invocation of the `Initialize()` method from your chaincode should pass an array of strings that contains the namespaces whose data should be deleted from the world state.
 Ex:

     ```
     // Init initializes chaincode